ddella/OpenSSL/Compile OpenSSL/README.md

 ```
 # define OPENSSL_VERSION_TEXT "OpenSSL Compiled by <Your name/Cie> 20221101 {- "$config{full_version} $config{release_date}" -}"
 ```
 Compile OpenSSL.
-Make sure you have the compiler installed.
-For macOS, you need `Xcode cli` tools.
-Be patient, that will take some time.
-I choosed to have the binaries in `~/bin/openssl`.
+Make sure you have all the tools to compile from source installed.
+For macOS, you need `Command Line Tools for Xcode`.
+Compiling OpenSSL will take some time, be patient.
+I choosed to have the binaries `~/bin/openssl`.
 ```shell
 mkdir build
 cd build